 The hands that poured the world

-The only image canon ever grants her hangs as a mural in the Spring Court manor.
-It begins with a cauldron — a mighty black cauldron held by glowing, slender female hands in a starry, endless night.
-Those hands tip it; golden, effervescent liquid pours over the lip, shot through with small glowing symbols of some ancient faerie language, and spills into the void below to pool on the earth and form the world.
-The mural never captions her by name.
-She is identified as the Mother by the faith that surrounds her, not by the painting — a goddess known by what she made, not by her face.
+The mural in the Spring Court manor is the only look we ever get.
+A mighty black cauldron, held by glowing, slender female hands in a starry, endless night.
+The hands tip; golden, effervescent liquid pours over the lip, shot through with small glowing symbols of some ancient faerie language, and spills into the void below to pool on the earth and form the world.
+No name on the wall.
+We know who she is because of what she made, not because anyone bothered to paint her face.

 Faith